istio/istio.io/content/en/news/security/istio-security-2023-005/index.md

 The Istio maintainers are, therefore, gradually rolling out a change to the above `ClusterRole` that reduces the permissions to close this potential attack vector.
 In the patched versions, roles are limited to the bare minimum requirements based on the [repair mode selected](/docs/setup/additional-setup/cni/#race-condition--mitigation).
 Previously, regardless of the configuration, all roles were granted and the roles that were granted were excessive.

-An additional option can further mitigate any potential attacks, by completely removing the need for Istio CNI to have custom RBAC permissions; due to the possible risks associated with this new method, it is only enabled by default on Istio 1.21+.
+An additional option can further mitigate any potential attacks, by completely removing the need for Istio CNI to have custom RBAC permissions.
+Due to the possible risks associated with this new method, it is only enabled by default on Istio 1.21+.
 See below for the configuration options available, and roles required:

 |Configuration                    | Roles       | Notes
 |---------------------------------|-------------|--------------------------